Diane-cumulus/cldemo-roh-docker-swarm/README.md

 A docker swarm management node [server01] is configured and 3 additional worker nodes [server02, 03 and 04] are configured.
 The management node is also a worker node.

 When a worker node joins a swarm, Docker Swarm creates VXLAN tunnels between the worker node and the other worker and management node[s] for inter-container, inter-node communication using the overlay driver.
-The VTEPs are configured to be the server loopback addresses.
+In this demo, the VTEPs are configured to be the server loopback addresses.
 Docker Swarm also uses the bridge driver on a network called docker_gwbridge to access the containers from outside the vxlan.

-The management node [Server01] then creates an apache service [ 3 instances of apache containers] on the management and worker nodes.
+The management node [Server01] then creates an nginx service [ 3 instances of nginx containers] on the management and worker nodes.
 (If more are required, edit the /group_vars/all file services.replicas value)

-We can access the replicated apache containers from either outside the VXLAN via CURL on port 8080, access within the VXLAN (container to container) via ping.
+We can access the replicated nginx containers from either outside the VXLAN via CURL on port 8080, access within the VXLAN (container to container) via ping.

 Software in Use:
 ----------------